vod04/Launcher-Scripts/launcher/Functions.md

 Function Name | Description | Return
 ------------------- | --------------------- | -------
-Texture.Load(sPath) | Load a D3D texture and returns a texture handle | iTextureHandle
+Texture.Load(sPath) | Loads a D3D texture and returns a texture handle | iTextureHandle
 Texture.Width(iTextureHandle) | Returns the width of the texture | Integer Texture.Height(iTextureHandle) | Returns the height of the texture | Integer Texture.Create(iWidth,iHeight,bRenderTarget) | Create a texture and return the texture handle.
 Set RenderTarget to true if you plan on using this texture as a render target | Integer